 Like Hispanic populations across Puerto Rico, gender is a ubiquitous vulnerability characteristic, with female populations evenly dispersed across Puerto Rico.
-As shown in the map below, thirty (34) census tracts have greater than sixty percent (60%) female populations.
+As shown in the map below, twenty-eight (28) census tracts have greater than sixty percent (60%) female populations in the MID area.
 These municipalities tend to have more difficulty preparing for, responding to, and recovering from disaster situations.